camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 - **Extend Spark SQL via UDFs/UDAFs written in Scala or Java**

 Example: The function `ip2int` implements the required functionality.
 What needs to be done is to add the jar file with the compiled function to the Spark context, and then register a temporary function.
-There's a problem though: A UDF implemented in such a way can not in the dataframe API.
+There's a problem though: A UDF implemented in such a way can not be used in the dataframe API.
 The only option available is to **register a temporary function** and to use it in a SQL query.
 ```
 spark.sql("CREATE TEMPORARY FUNCTION ip2int as